AWS Route 53

 • File Transfer Protocol (FTP)

-• Transfer Family provides the following benefits
+• Transfer Family provides the following benefits:

-• A fully managed service that scales in real-time
+• A fully managed service that scales in real-time with elastic compute infrastructure and built-in autoscaling.

 • Compatible with existing applications with no need to modify them or run any file transfer protocol infrastructure.